-This page addresses the question of timelines in project finance models.
+This page addresses the question of timelines in project finance and other models.
 I argue for a consistent and standard time line with flexible dates across pages of a project finance model and that the practice of using many different time lines and different formulas for alternative parts of a project finance model is disgusting.
 Developing dates and timelines and putting the timelines at the top of each sheet is a standard part of financial modelling and included in all of the regular old blah blah blah classes that you can get elsewhere.
 Formulas for establishing dates and switches (or flags or masks or whatever you want to call them) is very standard.
 But, very surprisingly, the use of a master time line where you work through a simple formula for establishing dates is not generally done these days.
 In addition to complaining about multiple time lines I address a couple of other issues on this page.
 One issue that is a bit tricky is being careful about developing annual analysis when moving from monthly to semi-annual cash flows.
 Another issue that can be tricky is accumulating monthly data into semi-annual data or consolidating quarterly data.

 Make a Master Time Line